googleforgames/open-match-docs/site/content/en/docs/Guides/Backfill/_index.md

 ### Acknowledging Backfills

-To Acknowledge a Backfill is a request, that acts in form of a ping in an interval, made to Open Match Frontend to notify the associated tickets with their assignment.
+AcknowledgeBackfill is a request, that acts as a periodic ping, made to Open Match Frontend to set the assignment on the tickets associated with this backfill.
+GameServer receives current Backfill status as a response.

 GameServers would run AcknowledgeBackfill every N seconds, where N is, at most, 80% of the duration set for `pendingReleaseTimeout` (N < 0.8 * pendingReleaseTimeout).